neuronsimulator/nrn/programming/math/guimath.rst

     Description:
-        return 1 if the point is inside the box, 0 otherwise
+        return True if the point is inside the box, False otherwise